 Are you a history lover with an adventurous spirit?
 Or perhaps you’re happiest when spending time in nature?
 Either way, metal detecting is an exciting activity for those with a curious spirit and an interest in the past.

-This hobby allows you to take your curiosity for ancient times beyond books, documentaries, and museums – and delve beneath the surface (literally).
-Metal detecting can give you a unique opportunity to become a modern-day treasure hunter, with the chance to make a remarkable discovery with every step.
+This hobby allows you to take your curiosity for ancient times beyond books, documentaries, and museums – instead allowing you to become a modern-day treasure hunter, with the chance to make a remarkable discovery with every step.

 From uncovering buried collections of Roman coins to discovering Civil War-era cannonballs, metal detector enthusiasts have unearthed truly magnificent artefacts throughout the UK.
 These discoveries can help archaeologists piece together a clearer image of how our ancient ancestors once lived.

-To get started with metal detecting, take a look at this complete guide from The Detectorist.
-And, to get some inspiration for what you might find, check out this piece from The Guardian about a man who found a 13th-century gold coin worth £648,000.
+To get started with metal detecting, take a look at this guide from Regton Metal Detectors.
+Or, for inspiration about what you might find, check out this article from The Guardian about a man who found a 13th-century gold coin worth £648,000.

 Note: There are various rules and regulations surrounding where you can metal detect and what you can do with your finds.
-You can find out more on the National Council for Metal Detecting website.
+You can learn more on the National Council for Metal Detecting website.

 7. Cooking

-Just like photography, cooking is a wonderful hobby for curious minds because it’s a chance to let your creativity shine.
+Just like photography, cooking is a wonderful hobby for the curious mind because it’s a chance to let your creativity shine.
 Once you’ve got to grips with the basics, you can play around with different ingredients and try new combinations by tweaking existing recipes or inventing entirely new dishes.

 Through food, you can also explore the world from the comfort of your home.
-There are unique cuisines from all over the globe to try that can give you a glimpse into the customs, culture, and history of far-off places.
-So, by cooking dishes from different countries, you can expand your knowledge and connect with people through food.
+By cooking dishes from different countries, you can expand your knowledge and connect with people through food.

-If you’re into science, you can lean into that aspect too.
-Cooking is as much about scientific processes as creativity – from fermentation to freezing.
-And understanding how these processes work can help you create delectable dishes.
+If you’re into science, you can lean into that aspect, too.
+Cooking is as much about scientific processes as creativity, from fermentation to freezing.
+Understanding how these processes work can help you create delectable dishes.

-For a wide range of recipe ideas, head over to the food and drink section of our website.
-Or why not sign up to a cooking course?
+For a wide range of recipe ideas, head over to our food and drink section.
+Or why not sign up for a cooking demonstration over on Rest Less Events?

 8. Repair and restoration

-Two defining characteristics of curious people are they’re always looking to learn new things and solve problems – and repair and restoration projects offer just that.
-When you set out to repair and restore something (whether it be a kettle or a car), the first step is to learn as much as you can about the item in question before coming up with possible fixes.
+Two defining characteristics of curious people are that they’re always looking to learn new things and solve problems – and repair and restoration projects offer just that.
+When you set out to repair and restore something (whether it be a kettle or a car), the first step is to learn as much as you can about the item in question.

 Plus, it can give you a practical outlet for your curiosity.
-While you unravel the mystery of how things work and bring items back to life, you can save money and live more sustainably because you’ll create less waste.
-You could even try selling restored items on websites like eBay or Etsy.
+While you unravel the mystery of how things work and bring items back to life, you can save money and live more sustainably.
+You could also try selling restored items on websites like eBay or Etsy.

-To get started with this hobby, it’s worth deciding what kind of items you’d like to repair and restore.
+To get started, it’s worth deciding the kind of items you’d like to repair and restore.
 Then, you can begin building a base of skills and knowledge.

-For example, if you want to repair household appliances like toasters, you might want to take a basic electronic engineering course.
+For example, for repairing household appliances like toasters, you might want to take a basic electrical engineering course.
 Or, if you’d prefer to restore old furniture, why not learn carpentry or upholstery?

 9. Travel

 Travel is by far one of the best hobbies for people with curious minds.
-Immersing ourselves in diverse cultures and landscapes is the ultimate way to expose ourselves to new knowledge and experiences – whether learning a new language, tasting exotic cuisines, discovering a culture’s customs and traditions, or meeting new people.
+Immersing ourselves in diverse cultures and landscapes is the ultimate way to introduce more novelty into our lives– whether learning a new language, tasting exotic cuisines, discovering a culture’s customs and traditions, or meeting new people.

-The start of a new journey offers limitless possibilities – and each new destination will fan the flames of your curiosity even more.
+The start of a new journey offers limitless possibilities, and each new destination will likely fan the flames of your curiosity further.

 While this might involve wandering through a bustling bazaar in the Balkans or trudging across Tibetan mountain terrain, you can also satisfy your curiosity by travelling closer to home.